 The income benefit is based on pension entitlements accrued through labour market earnings after 1967.
 In addition, imputed pension entitlements are granted to parents caring for young children and recipients of social security benefits compensating for unemployment, sickness, rehabilitation, and disability.
 Both entitlements and benefits have in principle been wage indexed, although practice in past periods has tended to fall somewhat short of this intention.
-In the stylised case where an individual earns the average wage for 40 years, the after-tax replacement ratio of the public old age benefit is about 65 percent.5
+In the stylised case where an individual earns the average wage for 40 years, the after-tax replacement ratio of the public old age benefit is about 65 percent.

-Accrual of pension entitlements according to the old system includes several non-actuarial elements.
-Most important is the rule according to which a full benefit requires 40 years of accumulation, and the best-years rule saying that entitlements will only be calculated using the 20 years with highest earnings.
-On average, the non-linear elements result in a relatively weak income dependency of pension benefits.
-Simulations with the microsimulation model used in this paper, show that increasing earnings by 1 NOK raises the average present value of future pension benefits only by 0.10 NOK, see Stensnes (2007).
+Some of the elements for accrual of pension entitlements according to the old system are made more actuarial after the reform.
+Most important is full accumulation of entitlements between the average wage level and 115 per cent of this level with the new system against only 1/3 with the old.
+There is also some contribution from the abolishment of the rule according to which a full benefit requires 40 years of accumulation, and the best-years rule saying that entitlements will only be calculated using the 20 years with highest earnings.
+On average, these non-linear elements resulted in a relatively weak income dependency of pension benefits with the old system.
+Simulations with the microsimulation model used in this paper, show that the new system for accrual of entitlements at average reduces the overall marginal tax rate on labour incomes by 15.7 percentage points with the new system against 10 percentage points with the old, see Stensnes (2007).
 Moreover, this income dependency is hard to compute ex ante, and varies highly across individuals, which probably weakens the labour supply incentive of the income dependency.